Kernel ROM chiplet

 Kernel procedure table constraints

-Note: Although this table is described independently, it is implemented as part of the chiplets virtual table, which combines all virtual tables required by the any of the chiplets into a single master table.
+Note: Although this table is described independently, it is implemented as part of the chiplets virtual table, which combines all virtual tables required by any of the chiplets into a single master table.

 This kernel procedure table keeps track of all unique kernel function roots.
 The values in this table will be updated only when the value in the address column changes.